adamhajari/spyre/README.md

 The Simplest of Examples
 ----
-Here's a very simple spyre example to showcase the primary components of a spyre app
+Here's a very simple spyre example that shows the primary components of a spyre app
 ```python
 from spyre import server